xiaoqian-shen/LongVU_deepspeed/README.md

 ## :rocket: Quick Start

-Try our model in [🤗 Space](https://huggingface.co/spaces/Vision-CAIR/LongVU)
+Try our model on [🤗 Space](https://huggingface.co/spaces/Vision-CAIR/LongVU)

 Or demploy from local